La Paz cityscape cascading down mountain canyon with snow-capped Illimani mountain at golden sunset, Bolivia

 Why Visit La Paz?

-La Paz defies gravity and convention as one of the world's highest capital cities and Bolivia's administrative seat of government where approximately 800,000+ people (2.3 million metro including El Alto) live dramatically in a steep canyon at breathtaking 3,640-meter elevation (technically constitutional capital Sucre sits lower in highlands, though La Paz houses actual government), ingeniously connected by Mi Teleférico cable car system—the world's longest and highest urban cable car network offering stunning daily commutes soaring over adobe neighborhoods with magnificent snow-capped Mt.
+La Paz defies gravity and convention as one of the world's highest capital cities and Bolivia's administrative seat of government where approximately 755,000+ people (around 2.1 million metro including El Alto) live dramatically in a steep canyon at breathtaking 3,640-meter elevation (technically constitutional capital Sucre sits lower in highlands, though La Paz houses actual government), ingeniously connected by Mi Teleférico cable car system—the world's longest and highest urban cable car network offering stunning daily commutes soaring over adobe neighborhoods with magnificent snow-capped Mt.
 Illimani (6,438m) backdrop dominating horizons.
 The extraordinary city cascades dramatically down impossibly steep slopes from relatively wealthy neighborhoods clustered at lower canyon-bottom altitudes (less oxygen deprivation) to sprawling El Alto's massive indigenous markets and airport perched at oxygen-thin 4,150-meter elevation, creating striking visual spectacle where traditional cholitas (indigenous Aymara women wearing signature bowler hats, layered pollera skirts, and striped shawls) sell absolutely everything from dried llama fetuses (traditional Pachamama offering for new building foundations—completely serious!) to electronics and clothing.

 What to Do